Innovative Education in Downtown Orlando

 The multimedia equipment is smaller and in a corner, out of the way of the students and faculty so that almost the entire room becomes usable floor space for teaching and learning activities.

 There is a projector in every room, just as there are in existing classrooms.
 Some rooms have additional monitors on the other walls that will mirror the content on the projector.
 No matter how the furniture is arranged or where the student looks they will be able to see the content.

 All of the conference rooms have a large flat-panel monitor and a device on the conference table that will allow for connecting to the display.

 All rooms are designed the same way so that no matter who uses the room everyone has a consistent experience across the entire campus.

 From Concept to Construction

 UCF President Emeritus John Hitt announced the university’s decision to establish a downtown Orlando campus during the UCF Focus Breakfast in September 2014.

 Since then, the university created the UCF Downtown committees, which spent more than a year exploring everything from student services and educational programs to transportation and facilities.
 The project was approved by the Florida Board of Governors in 2016, and design and build teams were selected that summer.
 Construction began in downtown Orlando in Summer 2017.
 The campus officially opened in August 2019, with housing, parking and dedicated transportation to and from UCF’s main campus.

 Dr. Phillips Academic Commons

 About Dr. Phillips Academic Commons

 Dr. Phillips Academic Commons features four stories of active learning spaces, including classrooms, the downtown library, study and tutor spaces, a moot court, and academic offices.
-The building is a state-of-the-art learning facility that will overlook Creative Village’s central park, a green space for outdoor concerts and events, scheduled to open in Spring 2020.
+The building is a state-of-the-art learning facility that will overlook Creative Village’s central park, a green space for outdoor concerts and events, scheduled to open at a later date.